Can We Limit the Amount of Sunlight to Stop Climate Change?

-Researchers are looking at ways to increase the albedo, which means reflecting more solar energy away from Earth.
-If less solar energy is absorbed by the planet, then the surface of the Earth would cool.
-This is called Solar Radiation Management.
-Examples include:
+Researchers are looking for ways to increase the albedo of Earth, because If less solar energy is absorbed by the planet, then the surface of the Earth will cool.
+This concept is called solar radiation management.
+Two examples include:

-Illustration showing how particles of sea salt or other aerosols released from a ship over the Arctic could help make brighter clouds that reflect incoming solar energy.
+Illustration showing how particles of sea salt or other aerosols released from a ship over the Arctic could help create brighter clouds that reflect more incoming solar energy away from Earth.

 US Department of Energy, Office of Science